 Motivational anthems don’t come much fiercer, more exhilarating or downright ridiculous than Britney’s Work Bitch.

-Its brilliantly OTT directives – barked at the listener in a British accent, (because why not) quickly earned the song cult status in certain circles of the LGBTQ community.
-Britney herself described Work Bitch as a “term of endearment” for her gay fans, many of whom adopted its mantra as an anthem that’ll take you from your morning workout to a packed dancefloor at 2am.
+Its brilliantly over-the-top directives quickly earned the song cult status in certain circles of the LGBTQ community.
+Britney herself described Work Bitch as a term of endearment for her gay fans, many of whom adopted its mantra as an anthem that’ll take you from your morning workout to a packed dance-floor at 2 AM.

 Let’s remind ourselves of exactly what we are talking about here.